 The Immortal Miyazaki Humor

-What impressed me the most about “The Boy and the Heron” might have been the immortal Miyazaki humor.
+What impressed me the most about The Boy and the Heron might have been the immortal Miyazaki humor.

 Not limited to animation, there are humorous scenes as an “intermission” in many movies, but personally, I feel that 99.9% of them fall flat or fail.

 On the other hand, Miyazaki’s works always make you chuckle at the perfect moment.
-Even in that “Princess Mononoke,” he threw in such a scene.
+Even in that Princess Mononoke, he threw in such a scene.

-The highlight scene of “The Boy and the Heron” might be the adjustment scene for the wooden part Mahito made to fill the hole in the “Grey Heron’s” beak.
+The highlight scene of The Boy and the Heron might be the adjustment scene for the wooden part Mahito made to fill the hole in the “Grey Heron’s” beak.
 It was very funny with perfect timing.

-Other than that, there were exquisite humorous scenes scattered throughout, such as “Mahito backing away on all fours,” which wasわざわざ drawn with the labor of animation, and Mahito’s father’s line, “Mahito has turned into a parakeet~,” and I chuckled at all of them.
+Other than that, there were exquisite humorous scenes scattered throughout, such as “Mahito backing away on all fours,” which was drawn with the labor of animation, and Mahito’s father’s line, “Mahito has turned into a parakeet~,” and I chuckled at all of them.

-Of course, whether humor hits or not depends on the person, so there may be people who are the complete opposite of me and can’t accept Miyazaki humor at all, but I was very satisfied to see the immortal Miyazaki humor.
+Of course, whether humor hits or not depends on the person, so there may be people who are the complete opposite of me and can can’t accept Miyazaki humor at all, but I was very satisfied to see the immortal Miyazaki humor.

-However, the scene I laughed at the most might have been when Genzaburo Yoshino’s novel “The Boy and the Heron” appeared in the main story as that novel.
+However, the scene I laughed at the most might have been when Genzaburo Yoshino’s novel How Do You Live? appeared in the main story as that novel.
 This has nothing to do with “Miyazaki humor,” but I was impressed and laughed, thinking, “So that’s one way to do it!”
 The great master Director Hayao Miyazaki is probably allowed to borrow the title by having the novel of the same name appear in the main story.
 It was a bold method unique to a great master.

 That’s all for now!